 |Data Science: Data Driven Decision Making||7.5|

 The suggested courses cover methods such as advanced regression analysis, time series analysis, data mining, visualization and machine learning.
 Analysis skills for these methods are in high demand both in financial institutions, consultancy and larger companies.
-For examples see the presentations at the CBS conference “Statistical Analysis of Intra-Firm Data” held in May 2016.
-Students who intend to write an empirical master’s thesis by applying quantitative methods are also encouraged to take this minor.
-Their thesis will benefit from a broad set of practical competences that is acquired through the range of courses.

 The courses provide hands-on experience with comprehensive statistical software packages such as R or Stata.
 Students will acquire the skills that enable them to write command script files rather than clicking though ribbon icons.
 The minor consists of the three courses described below.